 - Old checkbook

-- Make some deposit in the account: Any small amount of money deposit needs to be made, to activate the account.
+- Deposit in the account.
+Any small amount of money needs to be made to activate the account.

 Sample Bank Account Reactivation Letter

 Bank Account Number: 1111-2222-3333-4444